rolandtoth/AdminOnSteroids/README.md

 *Switch language tabs on ctrl+arrow keys*

 Enables switching language tabs on multilanguage fields using ctrl+right, ctrl+left hotkeys.
 Also adds ctrl+up, ctrl+down hotkeys to collapse/expand language fields.
 The latter doesn't work on CKEditor fields.

+###LongClickDuration

+*Custom long-click action duration*

+Long-clicking on Edit or View links on the Page tree opens a modal to edit/view the page.
+The default value is 600 milliseconds which you can modify here.
+Note that you can add only greater value than the default.